robehickman/rrbackup/README.md

 ### Skipping delete

-Sometimes you may want to add a file to a backup, keeping it in the backup but deleting it from the local file system to save space.
-An example being database snapshots.
+Sometimes you may want to add a file to a backup, keeping it in the backup but deleting it from the local file system to save space, deltas of database snapshots for instance.
 Such files should be added to 'ignore delete', they will be added when they appear in the filesystem but will not be deleted from the backup when removed.
 Once again these are evaluated top to bottom so be careful with wildcards.

 ```json
 {